Amazon Music Prime Has Changed? Play in Shuffle Mode Only? Solved!

 TunePat Amazon Music Converter lets users get Amazon Music tracks, albums, playlists, or podcasts with HD or Ultra HD audio quality kept.

-Step 1 Select App or Webplayer Mode
+Step 1 Select to Convert from Amazon Music App or Web player

-Step 3 Complete the Amazon Music Output Parameters as Required
+Step 2 Complete the Amazon Music Output Parameters as Required

 You have the flexibility to make various selections.
 For instance, suppose you want to download all the songs in the "My Favorites" playlist (or any specific playlist) in order.
 In that case, choose "Playlist Index" in the Output File Name field and select "Playlist" in the Output Organized field.
 The songs will be saved to the output folder in the same order as the source list and named after the folder name.
 Alternatively, you can download the songs locally and reorder them using your computer's media player.